-The Fox Harbour property contains three extensive east-west to northwest trending volcanic belts, extending upwards of 30 km in length, and 50 m to 500 m in width.
+The Fox Harbour property contains three extensive east-west to north-west trending volcanic belts (Road Belt, Mt Belt, and South Belt), extending upwards of 30 km in length, and 50 m to 500 m in width.
 These volcanic belts are largely bound by megacrystic granitic augen gneiss, which is variably mylonitized at contacts.
 The Foxtrot Project is located within the central volcanic belt.
 These volcanic belts are interpreted to be bi-modal mafic and felsic volcanics, with intercalated volcaniclastic units located largely at contacts and within the mafic volcanics.
 Mafic volcanics contain large epidote pods, up to one metre by 0.5 m in length and width, along with differential weathering of individual layers, indicating a volcanic protolith.
 The felsic volcanics have very consistent stratigraphy that can be followed based on the stratigraphic contacts, indicative weathering, mineralogy, geochemistry, magnetic susceptibility, aeromagnetic survey, and ground-based magnetic survey.

-Phase I and Phase II drilling targeted the Mt Belt, a zone of inter-layered bands of mafic and felsic volcanic that lies between a mafic gneiss to the south and an augen gneiss to the north.
+All phases of drilling targeted the Mt Belt, a zone of inter-layered bands of mafic and felsic volcanic that lies between a mafic gneiss to the south and an augen gneiss to the north.
 This belt is predominantly felsic, with thinner bands of mafic volcanics tending to separate thicker bands of felsic volcanic.

 All of the currently discovered mineralization with economic potential lies in the felsic bands of the Mt Belt, with the highest grades lying in a continuous band that has been locally designated as the FT3 by Search Minerals geologists.
-Other continuous and semi-continuous bands of felsic rocks, such as the FT2 and FT4, contain REE mineralization that is generally lower in grade and more spatially erratic.
+Other continuous and semicontinuous bands of felsic rocks, such as the FT2, FT2x, FT3b, FT4, and FT5, contain REE mineralization that is either lower in grade or more spatially erratic/tinner.